Skip to content

 If your idea is big but your paper is small, you need to do more research and add more content.

-That means doing more interviews with SMEs and more web research.
+That means doing more interviews with experts and more web research.
 Here are some specifics depending on which flavor you’re working on.

 scoop of chocolate ice cream